cadenmarinozzi/Jarvis/README.md

 # Jarvis
- The only required authentication is an IBM Watson token.
-Add it to configuration.json.\
+ Add your ibm_watson, newsapi, and wolframalpha tokens to configuration.cfg.\
  DEFINITELY still in progress.

  # Required packages: